WoltLab/docs.woltlab.com/docs/javascript/components_confirmation.md

 ## Available Presets

 WoltLab Suite 6.0 currently ships with three presets for common confirmation dialogs.

-All three presets require the title of the related object as part of the question asked to the user.
+All three presets have an optional parameter for the title of the related object as part of the question asked to the user.
+It is strongly recommended to provide the title if it exists, otherwise it can be omitted and an indeterminate variant is used instead.

 ### Soft Delete